 All the metals behave like an elastic material up to a specific range.
 It means after the application of stress; the material returns back to its original dimension or shape.
 The point up to which the material behaves this proportionality is called the proportional limit.

-This proportional limit depends on the followings,
+This proportional limit depends on the following,

 In this proportional limit,

 When the machine pulls the object at the ends, the object experiences tensile stress.
-Up to the proportionality limit, it obeys Hooke’s law and the ratio of stress and strain is constant.
+Up to the proportionality limit, it obeys Hooke’s law, and the ratio of stress and strain is constant.

 Young modulus of elasticity = longitudinal stress / strain